Tahir-Musharraf/Simple-AddToCart-React/README.md

 ## How to Install

-You can install by using `npm install` and Run development server by using command `npm start'
+You can install by using `npm install` and Run development server by using command `npm start`.